duak09/team2b/README.md

 *"Poster_442project.pdf"* Poster for Showcase Day (presented April 30)

-*"dataSamplingv3.ino"* final version of code for prototype in C
+*"dataSamplingv3.ino"* Final version of code for prototype in C

 **Other**